 Hollins economics majors have achieved success in a variety of professions.
 Many graduates go on to high-level careers in management and finance.
 They also earn acceptance into the business school, law school, or other graduate schools of their choice.
 A strong liberal arts education gives graduates the ability to flourish in a competitive job market.

-Economics majors learn to understand global economic issues and perspectives.
+Students earning their economic degree will learn to understand global economic issues and perspectives.
 They’ll also be able to sort through and define characteristics that affect our markets, large or small.

 Minor in Economics

 This minor requires five courses that focus on the principles of markets.
 You’ll primarily learn about the differences between large and small markets and their functions.